Dan Dakich: Playing career

 Dakich is remembered for his defensive effort against Michael Jordan in Indiana's upset of No. 1 ranked North Carolina in the 1984 East Regional semifinal of the NCAA tournament.
 It was Dakich's sixth start of the year, but Knight assigned him to guard Jordan the afternoon of the game.
 Knight told him, "Just don't let him dunk on you.
 That will embarrass you and me both."
 Dakich commented, "I went back to my room and threw up."
-Dakich held Jordan to 13 points in Indiana's 72–68 victory, although Jordan spent most of the 2nd half on the bench in foul trouble, with both players ultimately fouling out in what would be Jordan's final college game.
+Dakich held Jordan to 13 points (6.6 below his season average) in Indiana's 72–68 victory.

 Coaching career

 Assistant coach

-Dakich was first a graduate assistant coach at Indiana under Bob Knight from 1985–87 and then an assistant coach at Indiana from 1987 to 1997.
-He helped the Indiana program win 74% (283–101) of its games over the 12 years he served as an assistant coach.
-The Hoosiers won a national title in the 1986–87 season and earned a spot in the NCAA tournament in each of his 12 seasons on the staff.
-IU also captured four Big Ten titles while finishing third or better in 9 of his 12 years.
+Dakich was first a graduate assistant coach at Indiana under Bob Knight from 1985 to 1987 and then an assistant coach at Indiana from 1987 to 1997.

 Dakich was the academic monitor on the Indiana basketball staff his last seven years and, under his guidance, every four-year player on the program graduated.
-He also assisted in the development of six All-Americans and three national Player of the Year candidates, including 1993 Player of the Year Calbert Cheaney.
+He also assisted in the development of six All-Americas and three national Player of the Year candidates, including 1993 Player of the Year Calbert Cheaney.